One of the obvious perks of working from home is the opportunity to cut some expenses.

 Letting Computers Take a Nap

-Another way to save energy is to set a computer to sleep or hibernate if it’s going to sit idle for a while.
+Another way to save money on energy is to set a computer to sleep or hibernate if it’s going to sit idle for a while.
 This differs from using a screen saver, which actually may take extra energy to keep an animated display active on the screen.

 When a computer enters sleep mode, the power is cut to any unneeded systems, and the memory receives just enough power to maintain data.